killermann/ipm/content/articles/literal-transphobia.md

 People really latched onto the "fear" part of "phobia" being used to create the neologism, instead of the "irrational" or "extreme" or "aversion" parts.
 And I do mean _latched._

-This was one of those things that if you were a gender and sexuality educator -- especially prior to, say, five years ago -- it required Jedi-like willpower to not go from "Yeah, I totally get it, they're similar words" the first time you heard it to "Dude you really need to sit down and shut up" the umpteenth.
-Because you were going to hear it.
-A lot.
+This was one of those things that if you were a gender and sexuality educator -- especially prior to, say, five years ago -- easily wore on your patience.
+The first few times you heard it, you'd say, "Yeah, I totally get it, they're similar words, and it's confusing."

+But by the umpteenth time, it was hard not to cut people off, or assume malicious intentions.
+Because we knew the "correct" definition of the term, it was easy to assume they should, too.
+And that [any pushback was derailment](https://www.samkillermann.com/reacting-to-social-justice-pushback/).

-Even when people weren't confused about the word, and knew _exactly_ what it meant, they'd still chime in.
+Adding to this frustration, even when people weren't confused about the word, and they did know _exactly_ what it meant, they'd still chime in.

 "I've always thought it was funny that it's a 'phobia', like omg gays lol!"
 Yeah.
 L.O.L.